If you’re a child of the 1980’s, you probably remember this iconic shampoo commercial:

 Your brand isn’t what you say it is.
 It’s what your audience says it is.

 Yes, Heather was telling her two friends, who told two friends, and so on, and so on… But what exactly was she saying when she was spreading the word?
-Yes, brand managers have control (to some extent) of the messages we broadcast to our audiences.
-But as the lesson above demonstrates, it’s not about what or who we say we are.
+Yes, brand managers can generally control the messages we broadcast to our audiences.
+But remember, it’s not about what or who we say we are.
 Our audience’s perception relies on how they’re experiencing the brand, and there are many touch points involved in this.
-What stories are the interactions at those touch points telling your audience?
-That’s what your brand will become.
+What stories are their interactions telling your audience?
+How does each touch point add to their positive experience, or distance them from your brand?
+The answers to these questions determine what your brand will become in the minds of your audience.

 Does this sound manageable?
-OK, I will concede, there are many things that brand managers can do to anticipate and direct these kinds of things to maintain the integrity of the brand.
+OK, I will concede, there are things brand managers can do to maintain the integrity of the brand at all touch points.
 My point is that even back in the days of limited outlets for broadcasting information, 100% control has never been possible.
+Many things are, quite simply, out of the brand manager’s control.

-It’s 2018.
-Have We Lost or Gained Control of our Brands?
+Have We Lost or Gained Control of our Brands in 2022?

 Today, there are many more people telling their “friends” what they think of your brand in a very public way to a lot more than two people at a time.
 (Just imagine how many people Heather could have told about her shampoo today!)
 Many would like to argue that with so many voices and so much noise, we’ve lost our ability to truly manage our brands and the conversations around them.
 I’m not sure I buy into this.
 Follow me for just a moment, because here’s my theory: